-Course Leader: Miss K Brown (brown@queenelizabeths.derbyshire.sch.uk)
+Course Length:Studied over two yearsExamination Board:Pearson EdexcelCourse Leader:Miss K Brown (brown@queenelizabeths.derbyshire.sch.uk)

 Pearson BTEC Level 3 National Extended Diploma (1080 Guided Learning Hours - Equivalent of 3 A-Levels)

 This is a two year full-time course providing a specialist, work-related programme of study.
 It covers the key knowledge and practical skills required for those who have already decided the specialist area they wish to study.
 This course is equivalent to three A-Levels.